coracle-social/coracle/README.md

 - [ ] Persist and load relay list
 - [ ] Add followers/follows lists on profile page
 - [ ] Image uploads
+  - Use dufflepud.
+Default will charge via lightning and have a tos, others can self-host and skip that.
 - [ ] Server discovery and relay publishing https://github.com/nostr-protocol/nips/pull/32/files
 - [ ] Support invoices https://twitter.com/jb55/status/1604131336247476224
 - [ ] NIP 05